MintyDoggo/CSU-Senior-Project/docs/Senior_Project_Requirements.md

 **Description:** Enemy AI does not overload system resources

-**Rationale:** Using too much of the system could cause problems especially when introducing multiplayer
+**Rationale:** Using too much of the system could cause problems, especially when introducing multiplayer

 **Fit Criterion:** The game should run with very little CPU usage